praekeltfoundation/platform-mnch/HelpCentre/QA/flows/intro-to-helpcentre.md

 ## Global variables

+The following variable(s) are set in the `settings` global dictionary

 * `contentrepo_qa_token` used to auth api calls to CMS
 * `working_hours_start_day`the day of the week the helpdesk opens (note days of the week starts at Sunday being 1, and Saturday being 7)
 * `working_hours_end_day` the day of the week the helpdesk closes